-Each sample must be tested for EC + TC and, if secondary disinfection is provided, must also be tested for HPC; these requirements have been met.
+Each sample must be tested for EC + TC and, if secondary disinfection is provided, must also be tested for HPC; the OA samples weekly this requirement has been met.

 • All inorganic water quality monitoring requirements prescribed by legislation were conducted within the required frequency.